sanyamagarwal10/Currency-Converter/README.md

 3.Select the target currency from the dropdown.

-4.Click the "Convert" button to see the converted amount.
+4.Click the "Get Exchange Rate" button to see the converted amount.